 Who Shouldn’t Buy: Technical trail users or heavy-pack trekkers needing a stiffer chassis.

-Head-to-Head: Versus the Clifton 9, the Bondi 9 gives a noticeably wider, plusher platform and greater rearfoot isolation but at the cost of extra weight and less nimbleness.
+Head-to-Head: Versus the HOKA Clifton 9, the HOKA Bondi 9 gives a noticeably wider, plusher platform and greater rearfoot isolation but at the cost of extra weight and less nimbleness.

 Salomon X Ultra 4 Low

-Overview: Technical, low-cut hiking shoe designed for fast-paced mountain trails.
+Overview: Salomon X Ultra 4 Low is a technical, low-cut hiking shoe designed for fast-paced mountain trails.
 EVA midsole tuned with slightly firmer heel durometer and protective geometry; Advanced Chassis and aggressive Contagrip outsole provide torsional stability and bite.
 Gore-Tex models available (waterproof).
 Stock insole removable; accommodates thin-to-medium orthotics with trimming.
 Suits mixed technical terrain and steep descents.

 Specs